johngoddard/Speechify/docs/sample-state.md

         ]
       }
     }
-    //the current user's followed playlists, fetched on sign-in
+    //the current user's followed playlists, fetched on sign-in to display in the Sidebar
     followedPlaylists: {
       1:  {
         id: 1